-In the table below, you can see that a policy with Embrace costs about $10 more per month than one from Lemonade.
+In the table below, you can see that a policy with Embrace costs about $26 more per month than one from Lemonade.
 However, Embrace delivers more for your money.
-Its accident and illness policy, for instance, provides coverage for gingivitis, root canals, crowns, and periodontal disease instead of the basic extractions and tooth reconstruction Lemonade covers.
+Its accident and illness policy, for instance, provides coverage for gingivitis, root canals, crowns, and periodontal disease instead of the basic dental work related to an accident Lemonade covers.

-You’ll also pay more for preventive care through Embrace, which is offered more like a flexible spending account (FSA) than a true wellness plan.
-However, you’ll also get more coverage, too, including prescription food, spaying and neutering, dental cleanings, grooming, microchipping, funeral expenses, and more.
+You’ll pay more for preventive care through Embrace, which is offered more like a flexible spending account (FSA) than a true wellness plan.
+However, you’ll also get more coverage too, including prescription food, spaying and neutering, dental cleanings, grooming, microchipping, funeral expenses, and more.
 There are no coverage limits per service with Embrace, either.
-Simply choose an annual limit of $250, $450, or $650 and divide the amount by 12 to determine how much you’ll pay each month.
+Simply choose an annual limit of $250, $450, or $650, and divide the amount by 12 to determine how much you’ll pay each month.

-Overall, although Lemonade offers fast and cheap coverage, Embrace delivers affordable coverage that’s a lot more well rounded.
-If you’re truly looking to save, Lemonade’s prices can’t be beaten.
+Overall, although Lemonade offers fast and cheap coverage, Embrace delivers affordable coverage that’s a lot more well-rounded.
+If you’re truly looking to save, you can’t beat Lemonade’s prices.
 But if you want more for your money, Embrace is the better choice.